integratedmodelling/odo-im/README.md

 ODO-IM does _not_ cover several topics of common occurrence in other observation ontologies:

-- It remains as agnostic as possible about the phenomenology of Observables, in an effort to preserve maximum orthogonality with an arbitrary upper ontology stated in a derived worldview.
+- It remains as agnostic as possible about the metaphysics of Observables, in an effort to preserve maximum orthogonality with an arbitrary upper ontology stated in a derived worldview.
 The characterization of Observables is intentionally shallow, as observables are meant to specialize types in an externally provided upper ontology to form the basis of a _worldview_.
 Such links are made in the root domain of the worldview.
 See the full documentation for minimum expressive requirements and caveats.
 - It does not provide any detail on space, time and any other topologies implied in the definition of observational scale, beyond their statement as extentual observables (Extent), as their specific interpretation is left to worldviews derived from ODO-IM.
 - It does not provide semantics for units of measurement, like other observation ontologies do.
 In ODO-IM units do not hold the same ontological dignity as the remaining subject matter.
 The applications where ODO-IM is used do not need units as stated instances and do not use reasoning to validate units - an endeavor that would, anyway, require second-order logics in order to handle the transformation of units through aggregation and propagation in time and space when shifts in observation semantics cause the context topology to collapse or subdivide, without altering the observable semantics.
 To support applications, ODO-IM does lists the SI base unit textually in annotation properties linked to all PhysicalProperty observables, using SI conventions.
 Applications can use a unit parser to translate these into data structures for validation and conversion.